Article Image

 While California has made great strides in reducing morbidity and mortality in maternal and infant health outcomes, there is more work to be done.
 The mission is clear in public health: to ensure equitable access to essential nutrients and to implement preventive measures for all communities to ensure the best outcomes.
 The Assembly Bill 1830 introduced by Dr. Joaquin Arambula, co-authored by Assembly Members Mia Bonta and Alex Lee, and sponsored by the American College of Obstetricians and Gynecologists, will do this.

-This legislation requires a safe, effective amount of folic acid be added to the masa flour manufactured, sold, delivered, distributed, and held in California.
+This legislation requires that a safe, effective amount of folic acid be added to the masa flour manufactured, sold, delivered, distributed, and held in California.
 In essence, it will hold corn masa to the same standards as already enriched grain products.
 Additionally, it requires the nutritional label to include this, so that our patients will know the flour they are using will help aid in a healthy pregnancy.
 There are some important exceptions to this requirement which allow for cultural preservation of taste in the product.

 Health disparities among minority populations persist despite advancements in medical science.
 As advocates for patients, we must recognize that our duty extends beyond the parameters of clinical settings; it encompasses advocating for policies and practices that promote health equity.
 Additionally, when possible, we must continuously look for strategies which emphasize prevention rather than treatment after the fact.